 If you plan to eat your muffins right away, they can be stored in an airtight container at room temperature for up to 2 days.
 However, for longer-lasting muffins, you’ll want to store them in the fridge where they’ll keep for up to 1 week!

-Yes!
-In fact, we have a batch in the freezer right now.
-We love to keep them on hand for quick snacks!
-Just place them in an airtight container or sealable bag, and store them in the freezer for up to 2 months.
+To freeze the muffins, just place them in an airtight container or sealable bag, and store them in the freezer for up to 2 months.
 Then, when you’re ready to eat, thaw them in the microwave or refrigerator overnight.

 - Total Time: 38-50 minutes